 Where to eat Saumagen

-Stuffed pig’s stomach is on the menu at traditional German restaurants all over the Palatinate, but the pretty village of Kallstadt is particularly well known for the dish.
-(Kallstadt is not just famous for Saumagen: it was also the ancestral home of families Heinz, of food processing fame, and Drumpf, now Trump).
-The most famous vineyard site in Kallstadt is also called Saumagen, so if you wish, you can even enjoy a glass of Saumagen with your Saumagen.
+You’ll find stuffed pig’s stomach on the menu at traditional restaurants all over the Palatinate, but the pretty village of Kallstadt is particularly well known for the dish.
+(Kallstadt is not just famous for Saumagen: it was also the ancestral hoe of families Heinz, of food processing fame, and Drumpf, now Trump).
+The most famous vineyard site in Kallstadt is also called Saumagen, so if you fancy a glass of wine with your meal, you can even enjoy a glass of Saumagen with your Saumagen.

 This very popular hotel restaurant offers slightly more refined Saumagen options with increased prices to match.
 Meat-lovers will enjoy the challenge of Henningers “Pfalz-Glück” (Palatinate Bliss): a portion each of of Saumagen, sausage and liver dumpling served with Weinkraut – Sauerkraut cooked in wine.

-After walking through the vineyards from the neighbouring town of Freinsheim, I enjoyed a very simple plate of Saumagen and Sauerkraut served with a basket of bread in the quiet, shady courtyard of this Strauswirtschaft (a seasonal pop-up restaurant run by a winery).
+After a hike through the vineyards from the neighbouring town of Freinsheim, I enjoyed a very simple plate of Saumagen and Sauerkraut served with a basket of bread in the quiet, shady courtyard of this Strauswirtschaft (a seasonal pop-up restaurant run by a winery).